-We source our product offering both locally and offshore, with strong in-house design teams across all business segments.
-TFG Africa's manufacturing capabilities are provides significant quick response capability and is a key differentiator for the Group.
+with strong in-house design teams across all business segments.
+TFG Africa's manufacturing capabilities are coordinated through our own factories and various independent cut, make and trim (CMT) factories.
+This provides significant quick response capability and is a key differentiator for the Group.